Hilary Marquand: Personal life

 Hilary Marquand married Rachel Eluned Rees, a schoolteacher, on 20 August 1929.
 Their daughter Diana Marquand is an environmental campaigner and was a senior social worker.
-Their son David Marquand is also an academic and was a Labour MP from 1966 to 1977, while a younger son Richard Marquand became a notable Hollywood director.
+Their son David Marquand was also an academic and was a Labour MP from 1966 to 1977, while a younger son Richard Marquand became a notable Hollywood director.

 Marquand died in 1972 at Hellingly Hospital, East Sussex, aged 70, and was buried at Cathays Cemetery, Cardiff.